Games & Quizzes

 /ˈkwesCH(ə)n/

 sentence worded or expressed so as to elicit information.
-What you ask about; issues.
+Issues or problems you are dealing with.
 To have or express concerns or uncertainty.

 Activities or subjects one enjoys doing or learning.
 To make someone want to know about something.